Cost of Living: Oxford lecturer commutes from Dublin

 "Demand is up and there just aren't enough properties to rent," he said.

-He said the average rent in Oxford, not including student housing in multiple occupation (HMOs), was about £1,500 per month.
+He said the average rent in Oxford - excluding multiple occupation student housing - was about £1,500 per month.

-In comparison, Dr Cassidy said booking in advance meant the cost of her flight varies between £10 and £30 and her biggest expense is a return train fare from Birmingham to Oxford which is about £30.
+In comparison, Dr Cassidy said she could buy flights for between £10 and £30 and her biggest expense was a return train fare from Birmingham to Oxford which was about £30.

 The University of Oxford has been asked for comment.